paws of wisdom reactivity starter bundle

 Are Your Walks Doing More Harm Than Good?

 Over time, this builds up of stress in the body, makes dogs more impulsive, unpredictable, and reactive.
-If you and your dog are consistently struggling on your walks then it’s a sign that the walk routine might be working against you—not for you.
+If you and your dog are consistently struggling on your walks then it’s a sign that the walk routine might be working against you — not for you.

-Taking a short break from walks and focusing on meeting your dog’s core needs—like rest, outlets, and stimulation (the holy trinity) can help give them the reset they truly need.
-It might feel counterintuitive, but stepping back can and will make future walks (and life) easier in the long run.
+Instead of pushing through, sometimes the most powerful move is to take a pause.
+Taking a short break from walks and focusing on meeting your dog’s core needs — like rest, outlets, and stimulation (the holy trinity) can help give them the reset they truly need.

 paws of wisdom detox protocol pin image